mongodb/specifications/source/crud/crud.md

 Q: Should drivers offer explain helpers?\
-Originally, it was determined that explain should not be exposed via specialized APIs in drivers (runCommand was always an option after server 3.0).

-Explain helpers are not required because it has been determined to be not a normal use-case for a driver.
+Originally, it was determined that explain should not be exposed via specialized APIs in drivers because it it was deemed to be an unusual use-case for a driver.
 We'd like users to use the shell for this purpose.
 However, explain is still possible from a driver.
-Aggregate can be run using a runCommand method passing the explain option.
-In addition, server 3.0 offers an explain command that can be run using a runCommand method.
-However, some drivers historically have offered explain APIs and continue to do so.
+Some drivers have historically provided explain helpers and continue to do so.
+Drivers that do not offer explain helpers can run explain commands using the runCommand API.

 Q: What about explain?